enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/testing_payloads.rst

 ************************

 If you have to test interactions between jobs (for example, one job instance queueing another), it may be necessary to use a full JQM engine.
 This gives the basics on how to do it
-(there are no embedded way to do it yet).
+(there are no supported embedded way to do it yet).

 Prepare package
 +++++++++++++++++++++++++++